jeremygoldsmith/leader-readme/README.md

 # The Best Place We've Ever Worked&trade;
 One of my ultimate goals is to create the best work environment of our careers.
 That's an ambitious goal, but very worthwhile, in my opinion.
 I strive to do whatever I can to create that environment - for myself, for you, and for our team.

+# How Am I Doing?
+I also need feedback in order to learn what I'm doing well and where I need to improve.
+Honest feedback is really important in a leadership role, and actually really hard to get, especially from the people I oversee.
+So I'm giving you permission to give me feedback.
+Let me know what I'm doing well and areas where I can do better.
+I appreciate it, so thanks in advance!